torbsd/torbsd.github.io/docs/openbsd-chroot.md

 We take as our model
 [the instructions in the TPO wiki](https://trac.torproject.org/projects/tor/wiki/doc/TorInChroot), and have adapted them to suit [OpenBSD](https://www.openbsd.org).
-We assume basic Unix command-line skills.
+We assume basic Unix command-line skills and some familiarity with using OpenBSD.

 For reference, these instructions apply to OpenBSD-current as of 2017-10-03.
 The precise meaning of "current" is given in